 With approximately 20 wells drilled and with only four operational geothermal powerplants near Tuzla in 2021, the region remains relatively under-developed.

-Transmark Renewables considers Turkey a key market due to the following characteristics:
+Transmark Renewables considers Türkiye a key market due to the following characteristics:

 Strong geological potential

-- Turkey has an estimated geothermal resource potential over 4,500 MW
+- Estimated geothermal resource potential over 4,500 MW

 Attractive market fundamentals

-- With a population of approximately 80 million people and a GDP growth of 6.5%, Turkey is a large and growing economy depending largely on imported fossil energy
+- With a population of approximately 80 million people and a GDP growth of 6.5%, Türkiye is a large and growing economy depending largely on imported fossil energy

 - Due to these developments and the Paris agreements, the electricity market requires a strong increase of renewable energy capacity